CORE-GATECH-GROUP/serpent-tools/docs/examples/Sensitivity.rst

 ==================

-As of SERPENT 2.1.29, the ability to compute sensitivities using Generalized Perturbation Theory [1]_.
+As of SERPENT 2.1.29, the ability to compute sensitivities using Generalized Perturbation Theory [gpt]_.
 An overview of the functionality, and how to enable these features is included on the `SERPENT wiki - Sensitivity
 Calculations <http://serpent.vtt.fi/mediawiki/index.php/Sensitivity_calculations>`__.